Kmagameguy/music/README.md

 - [Bundler][bundler]
 - A JavaScript runtime (I prefer [NodeJS][nodejs])

+*[DigitalOcean][digitalocean] has a nice guide which demonstrates how to set up Ruby and Bundler with rbenv.
+Check it out if you've never worked with either software before.*

 ### Getting Set Up
 After you've satisfied the requirements above you can prepare this repo for local development as follows:
 1. Fork the repo